jvitku/nengoros/README.md

 -----------------------

 There are two choices of installation:

+	-complete:
+		-does not require any other ROS packages and contains ALL additional rosjava nodes (other can be added) and these are supported by nengo GUI
 	-rosbased:
 		-use if you managed to install ROS infrastructure

-	-standalone:
-		-does not require any other ROS packages
+	-rosbased:   this version is now deprecated, the nengo GUI layout requires nodes contained in "complete.rosinstall" version -use if you managed to install ROS infrastructure

 Choose which version to use, e.g. for standalone (creates .rosinstal file):

 	wstool init -j8 . standalone.rosinstall